DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 #### 1. Elements → Snippets: Create a new snippet with the following data

 1. Snippet name: `ddGetDocuments`.
-2. Description: `<b>0.10.1</b> A snippet for fetching and parsing resources from the document tree by a custom rule.`.
+2. Description: `<b>1.0</b> A snippet for fetching and parsing resources from the document tree or custom DB table by a custom rule.`.
 3. Category: `Core`.
 4. Parse DocBlock: `no`.
 5. Snippet code (php): Insert content of the `ddGetDocuments_snippet.php` file from the archive.